 The third of the five family portraits depicted Judge Lewis Penn Witherspoon Balch (1787-1868).
 His grandson would marry a granddaughter of Julia Anna Marion Prosser (Mrs. Richard Bland Lee II) (1805-1886).

 On March 14, 1811, Balch married Elizabeth Wever (1790-1874).
-By 1812, they lived in Leesburg, Virginia, where Lewis not only practiced law but was a member of the Loudon County Militia.
+By 1812, they lived in Leesburg, Virginia, where Lewis practiced law and was a member of the Loudon County Militia.
 Their first child was named for his father.
 Eleven more children followed, but only six lived past childhood.
-By 1830, the family moved to Frederick County, Maryland.
+The family numbered seven when they moved to Frederick, Maryland about 1830.

-Balch acted on his emancipation beliefs in 1834.
-Not only did he free his 22 slaves, he took them to Baltimore “and offered to send [them] to Liberia at his own expense.”
-The merchants of Baltimore “sold him what was necessary to fit out these twenty two negroes for the voyage to Liberia at cost price.”
-Even at cost, Balch spent $1,500, or about $40,000 today, to repatriate the people he had previously owned.
+Balch did not inherit the racist views of his legal mentor, Taney.
+In 1834, he freed his 22 slaves and took them to Baltimore.
+He “offered to send [them] to Liberia at his own expense.”
+The merchants of Baltimore “sold him what was necessary to fit out these twenty two Negroes for the voyage to Liberia at cost price.”
+Even at cost, Balch spent $1,500, or about $40,000 today, to repatriate his former slaves.
 A biographer wrote in an 1897 family history that Lewis Penn Witherspoon Balch “impoverished himself” by acting upon his convictions.
-This may explain an effusive entry Balch later wrote in his diary:
+This may explain an entry Balch later wrote in his diary: